-Figure 1: Tukey box plots of the number of laughs (left) and smiles (right) by condition.
-Each dot represents one child in one condition and the superimposed box plots show the median and inter-quartile range.
-Horizontal bars above the plot indicate significance levels of the paired-sample t-test planned comparison.

 Smiles

 Descriptive statistics showed a greater number of smiles in the group viewing condition (mean 11.85, SD 7.61) and in the pair viewing condition (mean 11.38, SD 7.45) than in the individual viewing condition (mean 4.10, SD 4.61).
 The same 3x3 ANOVA as above was carried out.
-Mauchly’s test of Sphericity indicated that the significance value for viewing condition was .06, therefore homogeneity of variance could be assumed.
+Mauchly’s test of Sphericity was passed with W = .703, p = .06, therefore homogeneity of variance could be assumed.

-Results showed a highly significant main effect of viewing condition for smiles, F (2, 34) = 16.31, p < .001, GES = .26.
-There was no main effect of viewing order F(2, 17) = 1.43, p = .26, GES = .10 and no interaction F(4,34) = 1.90, p=.13, GES = .07.
+Results showed a highly significant main effect of viewing condition for smiles, F (2, 34) = 16.31, p < .001, ges = .26.
+There was no main effect of viewing order F(2, 17) = 1.43, p = .26, ges = .10, and no interaction F(4,34) = 1.90, p=.13, ges = .07.
 As before, group viewing conditions were compared with pair-wise t-tests.
-These showed that children smiles significantly more in pairs than alone t(19) = 3.92, p < .001 and in groups than when alone t(19) = 4.70, p < .001.
-But amount of laughter per child did not differ between pairs and groups t(19) = 0.39, p < .70.
-Again, these results support the hypothesis that the amount of smiling is determined by presence of a social partner and are shown in the right-hand panel of Figure 1.
+These showed that children smiled significantly more in pairs than alone t(19) = 3.92, p < .001, and in groups than when alone t(19) = 4.70, p < .001.
+However, the amount of laughter per child did not differ between pairs and groups t(19) = 0.39, p < .70.
+Again, these results support the hypothesis that the amount of smiling is determined by the presence of a social partner and are shown in the right-hand panel of Figure 1.

+Figure 1: Tukey box plots of the number of laughs (left) and smiles (right) by condition.
+Each dot represents one child in one condition and the superimposed box plots show the median and inter-quartile range.
+Horizontal bars above the plot indicate significance levels of the paired-sample t-test planned comparison.

 Subjective funniness ratings

 To investigate the association between children's subjective funniness ratings and viewing condition, totals of "not funny", "quite funny" and "very funny" ratings were calculated for each viewing condition.
-A Pearson's Chi Square test of association showed that there were no significant differences in subjective funniness ratings between the group, pair and individual viewing conditions, χ2 = 2.033, d.f=4, p = .73.
-Despite laughing and smiling more when watching in pairs and groups children did not rate these conditions as more funny.
+A Pearson's Chi-Square test of association showed that there were no significant differences in subjective funniness ratings between the group, pair and individual viewing conditions, χ2 = 2.033, d.f=4, p = .73.
+Despite laughing and smiling more when watching in pairs and groups, children did not rate the videos in these conditions as more funny.
 A similar analysis revealed that all videos were considered equally funny, χ2 = 2.27, d.f=4, p = .69.
 These ratings are summarised in table 2 and 3 respectively.

-Tables 2 & 3: Children’s funniness ratings for each video according to size of group watching (left) and based on content (right).
+Tables 4 & 5: Children’s funniness ratings for each video according to size of group watching (left) and based on content (right).